Data Delivery Models

 Partners should ensure that delivered data is complete and consistent before submission.

-File-based delivery and reverse integration are suitable alternatives when technical or operational constraints apply.
-The final delivery model is agreed during onboarding and can evolve over time if needed.
+The final delivery model is agreed during onboarding and may evolve over time if needed.

 Last updated